-Let us look at an example of competitive advantage, Tesla Incorporation.
+Let us look at an example of a competitive advantage, Tesla Incorporation.
 Tesla is a company that produces luxury cars and high tech technology.
-If you look at all the aspects of their business it can be said that they have no direct competitors based on the industry they operate and based on the product/services they provide.
+If you look at all the aspects of their business it can be said that they have no direct competitors based on the industry they operate in and based on the product/services they provide.

 Tesla is known for investing most of its revenue in research and development activities.
 Their motive is mainly constantly to improve and make high tech personal transportation.
 They are trying to reduce the use of oil which is considered as the primary source of energy.
 Apart from this, they are looking to automate everything.
 Tesla for all these reasons and more are also considered as a highly eco-friendly company.
 All these factors make Tesla stand out from its competitors and this is expected to stay the same in the future

 Tesla has a focused strategy to stay in the luxury market.
 However, it is not going to be the same in the future.
 Tesla is looking at producing cars for personal use on a large global scale.
 They are planning to launch more affordable products to the common man like Model three.
 This will help Tesla get a stronger position in the market as competitors start increasing in this space

 Competitive Advantage Example – 2

 Apple products are known for having a differentiation advantage over all its competitors.
 They have the highest quality, newest technology, strong brand name, loyal customers, intuitive and interesting designs.
 Apple has always made a strong impactful choice on all its customers as well as its competitors by its impactful design and innovative structure.
 For this reason, now its competitors have started making designs, features, and technology very similar to Apple.
 Apple can also be considered as a luxury product